BenSolus/master-thesis/_posts/2017-03-30-lets-get-started.md

 [\[4\]]({{ site.baseurl }}/refs) method in particular computes a small number of *"crosses"*, each represented by one row and column of a submatrix of $$G$$, which leads to a low-rank approximation.
-For an efficient implementation we only partial evaluate the full matrix to retrieve the "crosses" thus we have to specify a pivoting strategy and an error estimator to construct the low-rank matrix which leads to the adaptive cross approximation [\[5\]]({{ site.baseurl }}/refs).
+For an efficient implementation we only partially evaluate the full matrix to retrieve the "crosses" thus we have to specify a pivoting strategy and an error estimator to construct the low-rank matrix which leads to the adaptive cross approximation [\[5\]]({{ site.baseurl }}/refs).

-Kernel- and matrix-based approximations both have advantages and disadvantages.
+Kernel- and matrix-based approximations both have advantages as well as disadvantages.
 Kernel-based approximations are typically proven to converge at a certain rate, and they do not depend on the choice of basis functions, but they are frequently less efficient than matrix-based approximations.
-Matrix-based approximations typically lead to high compression rates but finding a reliable stopping criterion becomes challenging because of the partial evaluation and efficient pivoting attempts [\[5\]]({{ site.baseurl }}/refs) presently rely on further stability assumptions.
+Matrix-based approximations typically lead to high compression rates.
+Finding a reliable stopping criterion, however, becomes challenging because of the partial evaluation, and furthermore, efficient pivoting strategies [\[5\]]({{ site.baseurl }}/refs) presently rely on further stability assumptions.

 The third category tries to combine kernel and matrix-based techniques to compensate the disadvantages while maintaining the advantages.
 The hybrid cross